royhills/arp-scan/README.md

  - NetBSD
  - DragonflyBSD
  - macOS
- - Solaris 10 (there are known problems with Solaris 11 but I doubt anyone cares.
-Please comment on [this issue](https://github.com/royhills/arp-scan/issues/31) if you do).
+ - Solaris 10 (there are known problems with Solaris 11.
+If anyone cares please comment on [issue #31](https://github.com/royhills/arp-scan/issues/31).

 ## Installing from a Binary Package